LAripping/watchlist-widget/README.md

 # Watchlist Widget

-> An android app that beatifully displays your IMDB watchlist on a home screen widget!
+***An android app that beautifully displays your IMDB watchlist on a home screen widget!***

-This app aims to provide a home screen widget for your IMDB watchlist.
-Something that the official IMDB app never supported and probably never will!
+"Watchlist Widget" is a simple Android application that provides a home screen widget for your IMDB watchlist.
+A feature that the official IMDB app never supported and probably never will.
 In a few easy steps, you can have a scrollable widget to pick your next movie from, with posters, ratings and all.

-"Watchlist Widget" is a simplistic Android application, heavily inspired by "[TV Time](https://www.tvtime.com/)" (formerly "TV Show Time").
+This app is heavily inspired by "[TV Time](https://www.tvtime.com/)" (formerly "TV Show Time").
 Behind the scenes, it uses:

 * [OMDB API](http://www.omdbapi.com/) for fetching posters.
 Read [below](#usage-instructions) how to get your free API key and specify it in the app
 * [Gllide](https://github.com/bumptech/glide) image loading and caching library
 * [Expandable-fab](https://github.com/nambicompany/expendable-fab) library for a pumped up Floating Action Button (FAB)
 * [OkHttp](https://square.github.io/okhttp/) library for fetching IMDB lists